 - 1/2 teaspoon baking soda

-- 1/3 cup instant vanilla pudding mix dry, not prepared, not sugar or fat-free
+- 1/3 cup instant vanilla pudding mix dry (not sugar-free or fat-free)

 - 4 ounces cream cheese room temperature